 We also enjoy ham salad lettuce wraps.
 Simply dollop some on a lettuce leaf, wrap, and snarf.

-Can I freeze keto ham salad?
+Can you freeze ham salad?

 I like to make a big batch and freeze half of it in an airtight, freezer-safe container (making sure to leave about ¾" of space at the top: the spread will expand as it freezes).